mjordan/islandora_bagger/README.md

 To use the REST API to add a Bag-creation job to the queue:

+1. Run `php bin/console server:start`
 1. Prepare a YAML configuration file for posting to the REST API.
-1. Run `php bin/console server:start`
 1. Run `curl -v -X POST -H "Islandora-Node-ID: 4" --data-binary "@sample_config.yml" http://127.0.0.1:8001/api/createbag`

 To use the REST API to get a serialized Bag's location for download:

+1. Make sure your configuration file's `serialize` setting is either "zip" or "tgz", and the `log_bag_creation` setting is `true`.
 1. Create a Bag using the command-line or via a REST `PUT` request.
-The configuration file's `serialize` setting must be either "zip" or "tgz", and the `log_bag_creation` setting must be `true`.
 1. Start the web server, as above, if not already started.
 1. Run `curl -v -H "Islandora-Node-ID: 4" http://127.0.0.1:8001/api/createbag`.
 Your response will be a JSON string containing the node ID, the Bag's location, and an ISO8601 timestamp of when the Bag was created, e.g.: